vostertag/study-notes/Data Structures/Queue/queue.md

 ### Implementation

-Queues can easily be implemented with a linked-list that has a pointer to its head, and to its tail.
+Queues can easily be implemented with a linked-list that has a pointer to its head, and to its tail, or with an array.

 <a name="operations"></a>